ligolang/ligo-koans/README.md

 ## Howto ?

 The koans are in files from k01 to k16 in the lib directory.
-Each one can be executed thanks to the `make` command:
+Each one can be executed independantly thanks to the `make` command:

 ```sh
 jsligo-koans ➤ make k01